by Mog,Justin M — last modified Jul 24, 2014 08:37 PM

 - Cut paper use in half by always printing or copying on both sides.

 - Go Paperless!
-Instead of printing, use electronic file-sharing like SharePoint or Blackboard.
+Instead of printing, use free electronic file-sharing on campus through SharePoint, Blackboard, or publicly available services such as GoogleDocs or Dropbox.

 - Instructors: Get the mobile app for paperless exams!